caspii/casparwre.de/_posts/2022-05-26-12-months-as-a-solo-developer.md

 One of my next strategic tasks will be exploring different niches and aiming for 1 or 2 of them.
 I have already made tentative steps in this direction:

 * **Niche 1: livestreaming scoreboards** The job-to-be done here is displaying a scoreboard within a live stream using software like OBS.
 What's super interesting about this niche is that there are several competitors which means it's a problem worth solving.
 My product seems to have an SEO advantage, and I'm hoping to make some inroads into this space.
 Read more about [adding scoreboards to a livesteam here](https://keepthescore.co/blog/posts/obs-live-scoreboard/).
-* **Niche 2: WordPress Plugins** I made a very rudimentaty WordPress plugin to make it easier to insert boards into a WordPress post.
+* **Niche 2: WordPress Plugins** I made a very rudimentary WordPress plugin to make it easier to insert boards into a WordPress post.
 Apparently WordPress powers a third of the internet, so I thought it would be worth a try.
 You could argue that a WordPress plugin is more of a distribution channel.
 Touché.
 [Read the marketing post here](https://keepthescore.co/wordpress-leaderboard/).